 A compilation of historic, modern and fun speed typing records

-Off the top of your head (don’t cheat), what would you say the average words typed per minute is amongst human beings?
+Off the top of your head (don’t cheat), what would you say is the average words typed per minute?
 30 words?
 70?
 130?
 Well, the answer is 41.
 That equates to one word being typed every 1.3 seconds, which sounds quite quick, doesn’t it?

-If you are a student, that means your pesky 1,000 word essay should be complete within 35 minutes (minus the fantastic distractions available on the worldwide web of course).
+If you are a student, that means your pesky 1,000 word essay should be complete within 35 minutes.
 Males tend to type faster than females, averaging 43 wpm (words per minute) as opposed to 37 wpm for the opposite sex.
 As for the accuracy of what we are typing?
 The average is 92%, meaning per 100 words there will usually be around 8 misspelled words.

 Highest words per minute